Mesa Air Group (NASDAQ:MESA) Price Target Raised to $14.00

-Mesa Air Group (NASDAQ:MESA) had its price target raised by Raymond James from $10.00 to $14.00 in a research report report published on Tuesday, The Fly reports.
-The brokerage currently has an outperform rating on the stock.
+Mesa Air Group (NASDAQ:MESA) had its price target raised by research analysts at Raymond James from $10.00 to $14.00 in a note issued to investors on Monday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the stock.
+Raymond James’ target price indicates a potential upside of 23.35% from the company’s current price.

-MESA has been the topic of a number of other reports.
-Zacks Investment Research cut shares of Mesa Air Group from a buy rating to a hold rating in a report on Tuesday, March 23rd.
-Deutsche Bank Aktiengesellschaft reaffirmed a hold rating and issued a $15.00 price objective (up previously from $10.00) on shares of Mesa Air Group in a report on Wednesday, March 10th.
-Finally, Bank of America raised shares of Mesa Air Group from an underperform rating to a buy rating and set a $15.00 price objective on the stock in a report on Wednesday, February 17th.
-Three analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The stock presently has a consensus rating of Hold and an average price target of $12.60.
+Several other equities research analysts also recently weighed in on the company.
+Deutsche Bank Aktiengesellschaft reiterated a “hold” rating and issued a $15.00 price target (up from $10.00) on shares of Mesa Air Group in a report on Wednesday, March 10th.
+Zacks Investment Research downgraded Mesa Air Group from a “buy” rating to a “hold” rating in a report on Tuesday, March 23rd.
+Finally, Bank of America raised Mesa Air Group from an “underperform” rating to a “buy” rating and set a $15.00 target price on the stock in a research report on Wednesday, February 17th.
+Three analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and an average target price of $12.60.

-In related news, CEO Jonathan G. Ornstein sold 45,000 shares of the stock in a transaction dated Wednesday, March 3rd.
-The shares were sold at an average price of $15.22, for a total value of $684,900.00.
-Following the completion of the transaction, the chief executive officer now owns 614,047 shares in the company, valued at approximately $9,345,795.34.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Michael Lotz sold 100,000 shares of the stock in a transaction dated Thursday, February 18th.
-The shares were sold at an average price of $11.98, for a total transaction of $1,198,000.00.
-Following the completion of the transaction, the insider now owns 275,358 shares of the company’s stock, valued at approximately $3,298,788.84.
+In other news, insider Michael Lotz sold 100,000 shares of the firm’s stock in a transaction on Thursday, February 18th.
+The stock was sold at an average price of $11.98, for a total value of $1,198,000.00.
+Following the completion of the sale, the insider now owns 275,358 shares of the company’s stock, valued at approximately $3,298,788.84.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Jonathan G. Ornstein sold 45,000 shares of the firm’s stock in a transaction on Wednesday, March 3rd.
+The stock was sold at an average price of $15.22, for a total value of $684,900.00.
+Following the completion of the sale, the chief executive officer now directly owns 614,047 shares of the company’s stock, valued at approximately $9,345,795.34.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 389,466 shares of company stock worth $5,153,786.
-Corporate insiders own 4.42% of the company’s stock.
+Insiders sold a total of 389,466 shares of company stock valued at $5,153,786 in the last three months.
+Insiders own 4.42% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Mesirow Financial Investment Management Inc. grew its holdings in shares of Mesa Air Group by 74.9% during the 1st quarter.
-Mesirow Financial Investment Management Inc. now owns 2,092 shares of the company’s stock valued at $28,000 after acquiring an additional 896 shares in the last quarter.
-Jane Street Group LLC purchased a new position in shares of Mesa Air Group during the 3rd quarter valued at $30,000.
-Steward Partners Investment Advisory LLC grew its holdings in shares of Mesa Air Group by 444.4% during the 4th quarter.
-Steward Partners Investment Advisory LLC now owns 4,900 shares of the company’s stock valued at $33,000 after acquiring an additional 4,000 shares in the last quarter.
-Citigroup Inc. boosted its holdings in Mesa Air Group by 300.3% in the fourth quarter.
-Citigroup Inc. now owns 5,668 shares of the company’s stock worth $38,000 after purchasing an additional 4,252 shares in the last quarter.
-Finally, Arlington Partners LLC bought a new stake in Mesa Air Group in the first quarter worth $66,000.
-61.61% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the company.
+Renaissance Technologies LLC acquired a new stake in shares of Mesa Air Group in the 4th quarter worth $319,000.
+Bailard Inc. lifted its position in Mesa Air Group by 149.5% during the 4th quarter.
+Bailard Inc. now owns 27,200 shares of the company’s stock worth $182,000 after acquiring an additional 16,300 shares during the period.
+Jane Street Group LLC acquired a new stake in Mesa Air Group during the 3rd quarter worth about $30,000.
+BlackRock Inc. lifted its position in Mesa Air Group by 3.3% during the 4th quarter.
+BlackRock Inc. now owns 2,183,962 shares of the company’s stock worth $14,612,000 after acquiring an additional 69,600 shares during the period.
+Finally, Steward Partners Investment Advisory LLC lifted its position in Mesa Air Group by 444.4% during the 4th quarter.
+Steward Partners Investment Advisory LLC now owns 4,900 shares of the company’s stock worth $33,000 after acquiring an additional 4,000 shares during the period.
+61.61% of the stock is owned by hedge funds and other institutional investors.

 Mesa Air Group, Inc operates as the holding company for Mesa Airlines, Inc that provides regional air carrier services under capacity purchase agreements with the American Airlines and the United Airlines.
 As of September 30, 2020, it operated a fleet of 146 aircraft with approximately 373 daily departures to 102 cities in the United States and Mexico.